-From \eqref{eq: def of workload}, one can verify the monotonicity properties in Remark \ref{remark: estimates for further stable model} with standard arguments.
-Also, we can use homogeneity \edtt{of Poisson processes} in space and time, and set the initial starting point $\gamma(0)=\edtt{\mathbf{0}}$ to obtain a new random variable which has the same distribution as $W(t,x)$ for any $t,x$.
-An advantage of using $\tilde{W}(t,\edtt{\mathbf{0}})$ is that $\tilde{W}(t,\edtt{\mathbf{0}})$ is increasing in $t$ almost surely.
-This monotonicity is different from those in Remark \ref{remark: estimates for further stable model}, and we will apply it in Lemma \ref{lm: BC lemma}.
-Since the growth estimate in Lemma \ref{lm: BC lemma} is related to $\sup W(\gamma_{0,t})$, we also remark that $\tilde{W}(t,\edtt{\mathbf{0}})$ involves all admissible paths with initial point $(\edtt{\mathbf{0}},0)$ on time intervals $[0,u]$ for some $u\leq t$, whereas $\sup W(\gamma_{0,t})$ involve only admissible paths with initial point $(\edtt{\mathbf{0}},0)$ on the fixed ending time $t$.
+\item We can construct a new system from a generic stable system by the following strategy: for fixed increasing sequences $(S_i), (T_j)$, we enlarge the job sizes $(\tau,R)$ to $(T_{j+1},S_{i+1})$, if $S_i\leq R<S_{i+1}$ and $T_j\leq\tau<T_{j+1}$ for some $i,j$.
+The new system has sizes $R$ (and $\tau$) with distribution satisfying \eqref{eq: growth1} (and \eqref{eq: temporal dist}, see below), for some parameters $(\alpha,\beta)$ and two normalizing constants ${c_1,c_2>0}$.
+The parameters $(\alpha,\beta)$ of the new system are typically smaller than $(\alpha_o,\beta_o)$ of the original system, but they can be chosen to be in region V for appropriate $(S_i), (T_j)$.
+For details, see the { discussion} of Theorem \ref{thm: stability in V} in subsection \ref{subsec: stability in region V}. \end{enumerate} \end{remark}

-In general, systems in regions IV and V behave differently from systems in the region I due to different tail behaviors of $R$.
-A major difference is that the spatial growth of job sizes can be arbitrarily fast in regions IV, V and the spatial growth introduces different time scales.
-To see this, we consider a system in dimension $d=1$ belonging to region $\{0<\alpha<1\}$, and the spatial size $R$ has distribution of the form \eqref{eq: growth1} \edtff{with equality}, for some increasing sequence $S_i$.
-In dimension $d=1$, we have the advantage of defining the left-most and right-most points, $L_t$ and $R_t$, reached by admissible paths with initial point $(0,0)$ by time $t$,
+Systems in regions IV and V behave differently to systems in the region I due to different tail behaviors of $R$.
+A major difference is that the spatial growth of { admissible paths } can be arbitrarily fast in regions IV \ledd{and} V and the spatial growth introduces different time scales.
+To { illustrate} this, we consider a system in dimension $d=1$ belonging to region $\{0<\alpha<1\}$, and the spatial size $R$ has distribution of the form